-For anyone advertising online, we are very familiar with both Google Analytics and Google Adwords Reporting.
+For anyone advertising online, we are very familiar with both Google Analytics and Google Ads Reporting.
 Looking closely, we see that there are discrepancies between the numbers in these two accounts that raises the questions of how do they differ and which one is better to use?

 There are two main areas where the platforms are different.